Bug report #8264

 For v.clean r.fillnulls maybe tool-specific warnings should be added.
 Unexperienced users may interpret the error/warning message as bugs or that there's something else wrong.

-#5 Updated by Filipe Dias about 7 years ago
+#5 Updated by Filipe Dias over 7 years ago

 - Priority changed from Normal to Severe/Regression